-Installation Requirements
+Server Installation Requirements

-- VERITAS recommends that you remove any other vendor backup software currently configured on your system before installing this product.
-Other vendor backup software can negatively effect how NetBackup installs and functions. - Make certain that you have a server of a supported hardware type running a supported version of its operating system (with applicable patches), adequate disk space, and supported peripherals.
-For details on these requirements, refer to the NetBackup Release Notes. - For reasonable performance of the NetBackup-Java interfaces, VERITAS recommends 512 MB of RAM, of which 256 MB are available to the interface program (jnbSA or jbpSA). - The NetBackup CD-ROM. - The root password for the server and appropriate license keys. - About 20 minutes to install the server software.
-Additional time is required to configure the product for your environment. - For some peripherals and platforms, kernel reconfiguration is required.
-For more details, see the NetBackup DataCenter Media Manager System Administrator's Guide for UNIX. - Adequate disk space to install the software (see the NetBackup Release Notes for binary sizes). - NetBackup requires server networking on the RedHat Linux platform. - All NetBackup servers must recognize and be recognized by their client systems.
+- ♦ VERITAS recommends that you remove any other vendor backup software currently configured on your system before installing this product.
+Other vendor backup software can negatively effect how NetBackup installs and functions. - Make certain that you have a server of a supported hardware type running a supported version of its operating system (with applicable patches), with adequate disk space and supported peripherals.
+For details on these requirements, refer to the NetBackup Release Notes for UNIX and Windows. - ◆ For reasonable performance of the NetBackup-Java interfaces, VERITAS recommends 512 MB of RAM, of which 256 MB are available to the interface program (jnbSA or jbpSA). - ◆ The NetBackup CD-ROM. - ◆ The root password for the server. - ◆ Approximately 20 minutes to install the server software.
+Additional time is required to configure the product for your environment. - ◆ For some peripherals and platforms, kernel reconfiguration is required.
+For more details, see the NetBackup BusinesServer Media Manager Device Configuration Guide for UNIX. - ◆ Adequate disk space to install the software (see the NetBackup Release Notes for binary sizes). - NetBackup requires server networking on the Red Hat Linux platform. - All NetBackup servers must recognize and be recognized by their client systems.
 In some environments, this means that each must be defined in the other's /etc/hosts file.
-Other environments may use the Network Information Service (NIS) or Domain Name Service (DNS). - ◆ Identify the devices you plan to use in your NetBackup configuration.
+Other environments may use the Network Information Service (NIS) or Domain Name Service (DNS). - ♦ Identify the devices you plan to use in your NetBackup configuration.
 See "Robot Type Support By Platform" in the NetBackup Release Notes for a list of the robot types supported.
+The only drive types supported are DLT.